 SEN provision in the school relates to aspects of learning, particularly developing literacy and numeracy skills.
 We also provide for children who experience difficulties with communicating or in building relationships with others as well as those with emotional and behavioural needs.
-We can support children with sensory and physical impairments, but the building has limited access for children and adults using wheelchairs.
+We can support children with sensory and physical impairments, as well as access for children and adults using wheelchairs.